robkravec/NFL-Animations/README.md

 To build our predictive model we wanted to extract as much information from our play data as well the player tracking data.

-From the play data we engineered features that counted the number of players per position on the field for the play.
-We include yards to go for a first down, the quarter, the down, the team in possession of the football, the position on the field, the offensive formation, number of pass rushers, number of defenders in the box, the visitor and home score, and the type of quarter back drop back.

-From the player tracking data we generated features to convey defensive spatial information when the ball was snapped.
-The variables created include the individual variances for the x and y coordinates as well their covariances for the defensive players on the field.
-We also calculate the average distance from the line of scrimmage for each defensive position on the field.
-On top of this we used the player data to calculate the average age, height, and weight of the defensive backs and line backers on the field for each play.
-The feature generation from tracking data can be found in `tracking_features.R`.

 In the model development stage we attempted a random forest, gradient boosted tree, as well a elastic net regression.
 Each method produce dissatisfying results generating an root mean squared error of no less than 9.
 Given the difficulty